odanby/preonboarding-projects/tabithasworld/tabitha/planning.md

 - WRITE CSS
 - E2E TESTING!

-Right now I am working on the HTML and CSS a bit to help get the flow of the website down.
-Tomorrow let's:
-- Edit the input placeholder
-- Edit the go button
-- Edit the text for registration
-- Animate the pig to bob up and down across the screen like it's flying Then move onto the registration page
+Then move onto the registration page
 - Design it
 Notate what service rules will be necessary for the user login and registration